 In other words, Mens Rea means some blameworthy mental condition irrespective of the fact that such an intention is constituted by knowledge otherwise.

 The only time when this mental element is not needed to establish criminal liability is when the statutory provision directly lists the offence as under strict liability.
-That is, irrespective of the fact that the wrong-doer had no guilty intention, the wrong-does will be criminallty liable.
+That is, irrespective of the fact that the wrong-doer had no guilty intention, the wrong-does will be criminally liable.

 Difference between Actus Reus and Mens Rea

-One major difference between Mens Rea and Actus Reus is that the first one is a physical element that is some overt act in connection with the crime while the later i.e Mens Rea is a mental element behind the criminal act.
+One major difference between Mens Rea and Actus Reus is that the first one is a physical element that is some overt act in connection with the crime while the latter i.e Mens Rea is a mental element behind the criminal act.

 A attacked B with a knife in order to occupy his property.

 In the above case, the thought of Illegally occupying the property of B is the guilty intention i.e Mens Rea while Attacking B with a knife is the Actus Reus i.e an overt act to reach the intention.

 Mens Rea and Actus Reus together

 The Latin Maxim, actus reus nisi mens sit rea together means that the act itself does not constitute an offence unless done with a guilty intention.

 These two elements must combine together to form a crime unless the act is statutorily declared as triable without criminal intention as discussed above.